brendan-bondurant/beatboxremix/README.md

-# beatboxremix
+Beat Box Remix

 The idea of this project is to create a linked list that the computer can speak back to you.
 The primary goal was to practice making a linked list.

-This was one of the first projects that I did at Turing, and revisited before the next mod started to see what I've learned.
+This was one of the first projects that I undertook at Turing, and I revisited it before the next module started to assess what I've learned.

-This was built in VSCode using Ruby, although I'm not sure why GitHub is saying HTML (at least they are as of 11/24/23).
-All of the tests were written using RSpec.
-SimpleCov and Pry were both used frequently as I worked on this.
+The project was built in VSCode using Ruby, although it's unclear why GitHub is indicating HTML (as of 11/24/23).
+All tests were written using RSpec.
+SimpleCov and Pry were both employed frequently as I worked on this.

-My goals for revisiting this project was to revisit Ruby after spending 6 weeks focusing heavily on rails, and focus on documentation.
-I have written detailed notes of how the methods I used work, and why I did them.
-I will be posting those in the blog of my website as a reference for whenever I may need them.
-I also wanted to make sure that all of my commits were clear, and followed a specific format.
-I like the idea of what I was doing, and plan to make a template for myself.
-However, this doesn't apply if I'm brought on to a project and they have their own way to document commits, but it's good for me to have this for my own projects.
+My goals for revisiting this project were to refresh my knowledge of Ruby after six weeks of intensive focus on Rails, and to emphasize documentation.
+I've compiled detailed notes on how the methods I used work and the reasoning behind their implementation.
+These notes will be posted in the blog section of my website as a reference for future use.
+Additionally, I aimed to ensure that all my commits were clear and followed a specific format.
+While I appreciate the idea of creating a template for myself, I recognize that it may not be applicable if I join a project with its own commit documentation standards.
+Nevertheless, having a template is beneficial for my personal projects.

-It was fun to revisit this and see what I've learned, a mere 12 weeks later and this was quite a bit easier than the first time around.
+Revisiting this project was enjoyable, and it allowed me to gauge my progress.
+Just 12 weeks later, I found it considerably easier than the first time around.